code-people/code-people.github.io/_posts/2020-02-06-Documentation-Lead-Indexes.md

 ## Talk Descriptions:

 ### Creating Public Documentation with VuePress
-Colin McFadden - CLA Latis
+Colin McFadden - CLA LATIS
 > VuePress allows you to create easy-to-navigate, SEO-friendly documentation using markdown, which can be hosted through GitHub Pages.
 This allows your documentation to exist within your GitHub repo and allows for crowd-sourcing documentation.
 In this presentation, we’ll look at the pros and cons of VuePress, and walk through the process for creating new documentation.

 ### My Year as a Tech Lead